Discover more from time spent offline

-Currently enjoying: starting my morning with a coffee and a book, going on long walks with my husband, and cooking intuitively— using my senses, not a recipe.
-The result?
-Less time spent online.
+I’m enjoying starting my morning with a coffee and a book, going on long walks, and cooking intuitively— using my senses, not a recipe.
+The result is less time spent online!
 The best part?
 I hardly miss it.

-There is a prevailing ideal in the digital wellness realm: quitting the digital all together.
+There is a prevailing ideal in the digital wellness realm that one should give up the digital all together.
 Quit social media.
 Quit the Internet.
 Quit your smartphone.
-Yet, such drastic measures for life-tech balance aren’t always realistic nor desirable for everyone.
-Nor, does it need to be so extreme.
-Read how I'm going analog in a digital world without sacrificing the convenience, ease, and connection the digital world provides me.
+Yet, such drastic measures for life-tech balance aren’t always realistic nor desirable for everyone; nor does it need to be so extreme.
+I'm going analog in a digital world without sacrificing the convenience, ease, and connection the digital world provides me.

-I read Shop class as Soulcraft by Matthew Crawford a while back.
-Crawford is a philosopher who quit his office job as a think tank director in Washington, D.C and opened a motorcycle repair shop to enjoy the psychological value of working with our hands.
-For Crawford, the feeling of taking a broken machine, struggling with it, then eventually enjoying a tangible indication that he had succeeded provided him with a sense of accomplishment that he struggled to replicate at his previous office job.
+In Shop class as Soulcraft by Matthew Crawford— a philosopher who quit his office job as a think tank director to open a motorcycle repair shop and enjoy the psychological value of working with our hands— the feeling of taking a broken machine, struggling with it, and then eventually enjoying a tangible indication that he had succeeded provided him with a sense of accomplishment that he struggled to replicate at his previous office job.

 Return to analog - how to break the digital leash is a 13-minute TED Talk by Ernest Barbaric.
-Going analog, stepping away from compulsive digital distraction, allows us to reconnect with ourselves and those around us.
-We can do so through these three simple practices: dedicate, connect, and create.
+Stepping away from compulsive digital distraction by going analog allows us to reconnect with ourselves and those around us.
+Three simple practices: Dedicate, connect, and create.

 Life is pure adventure, and the sooner we realize that, the quicker we will be able to treat life as art.

 Is your GPS scrambling your brain?
-Our over-reliance on technology might be altering our brains in ways we’re only beginning to understand.
+Our over-reliance on technology might be altering our brains in ways we are only beginning to understand.